valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 This project shows the Data Adapter and Metadata Adapters for the *Chat-Tile Demo* and how they can be plugged into Lightstreamer Server.

-As example of a client using this adapter, you may refer to the [Chat-Tile Demo - HTML (JQuery, Masonry) Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatTileDemo/).
+As an example of a client using this adapter, you may refer to the [Chat-Tile Demo - HTML (JQuery, Masonry) Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatTileDemo/).

 ## Details